researchpanl/Panl/index.md

+# PaNL

 ## What is PaNL?
-An online participant recruitment platform for Social Science and Humanities research in the Netherlands
+An online participant recruitment platform for Social Science and Humanities research in the Netherlands.

 ## Why is PaNL needed?
 Much research within the Social Sciences and Humanities relies on input that can only be obtained from people.